DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 This argument does **not** say that every trained layer must become exactly low rank.
 It does not prove a universal convergence theorem, nor does it rule out settings where optimization, architecture, normalization, or data geometry complicate the picture.

-What it does say is something structural and robust:
+What it does say is something structural:
 - the updates written by SGD are intrinsically low rank,
 - weight decay gives the layer a finite effective memory,
 - therefore low-rank structure is not mysterious or accidental.